SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 * All in-app links will now point to the documentation website.
 * External links that pointed to `/documentation` will be correctly redirected to the corresponding page on the documentation website.

+**Update in the Database support**
+Adding support to the latest version 15 of PostgreSQL. supported versions are now from 9.6 to 15.

 [Full release notes](https://sonarsource.atlassian.net/issues/?jql=project%20%3D%2010139%20AND%20fixVersion%20%3D%2013884)

 ## Release 9.7 Upgrade notes